Through The Fibro Fog

 Healthy snack.
 Perfect to full you up until lunch time or dinner time!
 The oats make these quite hearty, as does the tahini and flax.

 No bake energy balls.
-No oven or cook time, simply blend the ingredients, allow to chill and then form your balls!
+Just like my nut free energy balls, this recipe doesn't have any oven or cook time - simply blend the ingredients, allow to chill and then form your balls!

 Protein energy balls.
 With tahini, almond butter and sesame seeds these energy balls provide a good source of plant-based protein.

-all the ingredients to make sesame energy balls.
+individually labelled ingredients to make sesame energy balls including oats and tahini.

 Find all the ingredients and their quantities in the recipe card below, but a few pointers on some of them: